 Classic makes a comeback

-The Sutton is radically different. t’s a romantic, traditional chandelier in yet simple in its own way.
-Five ribbed glass arms rise from its candelabra base to support classic white shades.
+The Warren is radically different.
+It’s a romantic, traditional chandelier in yet simple in its own way.
+Six curved arms rise from its candelabra base to support classic white shades.
 It makes a nice addition to any living room, and compliments white marble countertops.

 Marble is classic, eternal, impressive, and comforting.
 It remains a design standard because it is flexible enough to floor bathrooms yet grand enough to adorn temple walls.
 It's a metamorphic rock created over eons of tremendous heat and pressure.
 If 2018 ha taught us anything, it's that Marble truly continues to stand the test of time.